NeXoS355/booklist_webapp/README.md

 # booklist Webapp
-Booklist Web Interface with API for Java Booklist
+Booklist Web Interface with API for Java Booklist.<br>
+One Instance is running under https://nexos-srv.de:4444/

 ## Traditional Setup with apache